“Twitter talk in the U.S. Senate: A network approach”

 Ph.D.
 University of Arizona, Sociology, 2000 |

 My research program is centered around the confluence of social media, identity and legislative politics.
-Particular research projects include tracking the structure of social media networks in politics, the development of a social network model of the Maine State Legislature, charting the development of distinction in networks with non-corporeal...
+Particular research projects include tracking the structure of social media networks in politics, the development of a social network model of the Maine State Legislature, charting the development of distinction in networks with non-corporeal identity cues, and the application of workplace...
 Read More →

 Saturday September 14, 2013 10:31am - 10:50am